luketurner/animagic/README.md

 # What Is animagic?

 First and foremost, animagic is a programming project for yours truly.
 Hopefully it will eventually become useful to the general public, however, no promises are made on that account.

 # Okay, but what will it maybe do?

 Well, animagic is basically going to be a system that automatically downloads new episodes of your favorite running anime.
 At first it will probably use a user-set "keyword-search" mechanism to detect new episodes of the anime in question.

 By the way, I mean download through bittorrent.
 Probably animagic will only download the relevant torrent files, leaving your torrent client to do the rest (most modern clients have functionality to watch a folder for new torrents).

+# Is it really magic?

+Not yet.
+At the beginning it will require a little more user intervention than I would like -- it will probably seem decidedly un-magic as you're editing config files.